Click on a link to be taken to the entry below.

 6. Re-entry.
 If students previously attended Purdue University Fort Wayne but have not registered for classes at Purdue University Fort Wayne for more than one year, they must submit an application and official transcripts from any colleges attended since enrollment at Purdue.
 A $100 application fee is due.
 Reentry or entry to desired degree program is not guaranteed.

-Since a student re-entry may be subject to the approval of the specific division/department they may wish to re-enter, several working days may be required to process the application before registering for classes.
+Since a student re-entry status may be subject to the approval of the specific division/department they may wish to re-enter, several working days may be required to process the application before registering for classes.

 8. Special college graduate.
 If students have a bachelor’s degree from a regionally accredited institution and wish to take undergraduate courses but do not plan to pursue another undergraduate degree, they may take up to 24 undergraduate credits as a temporary student.
 Students must submit an application but need not submit an application fee or additional documentation.
 Students are not eligible for financial aid.